stevenjlho/leetcode/solutions/654. Maximum Binary Tree/README.md

 1. Use the helper function `buildTree` to construct the tree from a sublist of `nums`:
    - The sublist to consider for the tree construction is defined by the indices `left` (inclusive) and `right` (exclusive).
-   - If the sublist is empty (i.e., `left` is equal to or greater than `right`), return `null`.
+   - If the current sublist is empty (`left >= right`), return `null`.
-   - Iterate through `nums` from `left` to `right` to find the maximum value and its index within the sublist.
-This maximum value becomes the root of the current subtree.
-The index of maximum value is used to partition the list into left and right sublists.
+   - Iterate through `nums` from `left` to `right` to find the maximum value and its index in the current sublist.
+   - Create a new node with the maximum value.
-   - Recursively construct the left subtree from elements before the maximum value and the right subtree from elements after the maximum value.
+   - Recursively build the left subtree using elements before the max value and the right subtree using elements after the max value.
+   - Return the constructed tree node.
-2. Invoke `buildTree` with the entire `nums` list, starting from index 0 to `nums.length`.
+2. The main function `constructMaximumBinaryTree` calls `buildTree` for the entire `nums` array, passing `0` and `nums.length` as the starting and ending indices.

 ## Complexity

-- Time complexity: Time complexity: O(n²).
-In the worst case, we traverse the entire list to find the maximum value for each element.
+- Time complexity: O(n^2) in the worst case, where n is the length of nums.
+This occurs when the array is sorted in ascending or descending order, requiring a linear search for the maximum element at each level of recursion.
-- Space complexity: O(n).
-The recursion call stack depth could be as large as the number of list elements in the worst case.
+- Space complexity: O(n) for the recursion stack.
+The depth of the recursive tree could be at most n (in the case of a skewed tree).

 ## Code